 - 4 tortillas cut into 4's

-- In blender add onions, garlic, chiles and adobo sauce, tomato paste with chicken broth and blend
+- In blender add onions, garlic, chiles and adobo sauce, vinegar, tomato paste, salt and pepper, with chicken broth and blend

 - Slice the radishes and jalapenos for the garnish.

-- Finally cube the beef into bite size pieces and season with salt
+- Finally cube the beef into bite size pieces and season with a pinch of salt

 - In a large saute pan over medium heat, add olive oil